Springsteen and E Street Band 2023–2025 Tour: Absences and illness-related postponements

 On May 25, 2024, the band's show in Marseille was postponed at the last moment due to vocal issues Springsteen suffered.
 The following day, it was announced that the May 28, 2024, show in Prague and the June 1 and 3, 2024, dates in Milan were also postponed.
 A statement said that due to doctor's orders, Springsteen was advised to not perform for the next ten days and that the tour would resume on June 12, 2024.
-The rescheduled dates have been announced for May, June, and July 2025.
+The rescheduled dates were announced for May, June, and July 2025.

 During the August 23, 2024, rescheduled show in Philadelphia, Springsteen discussed his recent illness during the song "Growin' Up" by saying, "So there I was on the Jersey Shore.
 I think it was last summer because my belly was fucking killing me.
 Anything I did, my belly hurt.
 Trying to sing, my belly hurt.
 If I tried to play the guitar, my belly hurt.
 If I went to kiss my baby, my belly hurt!
 I was laying there thinking, fuck, I’d rather be in Philadelphia!"
 He also addressed rumors of a farewell tour, saying, "We ain’t doing no farewell tour bullshit.
 Jesus Christ, no farewell tour for the E Street Band!
 Hell no!
 Farewell to what?
 Thousands of people screaming your name?
 Yeah, I want to quit that!"
 The crowd responded with the chant, "Bruu-uuce!" to which Springsteen replied, "That’s it, that's all it takes.
 I ain’t going anywhere."

-In June 2025, Steven Van Zandt was forced to miss the second show in San Sebastian and the show in Gelsenkirchen for what he assumed was food poisoning.
-He ended up needing emergency surgery in San Sebastian for what turned out to be appendicitis.
+In June 2025, Steven Van Zandt was forced to miss the second show in San Sebastián and the show in Gelsenkirchen for what he assumed was food poisoning.
+He ended up needing emergency surgery in San Sebastián for what turned out to be appendicitis.
 The operation was a success.